algorandfoundation/algokit-cli/docs/cli/index.md

 ### logs

-See the output of the Docker containers
+See the output of the Docker containers.

 ```shell
 algokit localnet logs [OPTIONS]